 Wondering about the NKU equivalencies for your transfer courses?
 If they exist in our database, you can find out what they are right now.
 You'll be one step ahead of the game.

-Even if your previous college is not listed above, you may use NKU's online Transfer Equivalency Determination System, which is updated in real time, to search for the equivalency to any course that currently exists in our database.
+NKU's online Transfer Equivalency Determination System, which is updated in real time, can be used to search for the equivalency to any course that currently exists in our database.

 You will find the course equivalencies you need as long as students have transferred those courses to NKU at some point in the past.
 If you will be the first student to transfer certain courses to NKU, the equivalencies might not yet exist.